theta360developers/plugin-guide/docs/fisheye.md

 [![](img/dualfish/aqua-led.png)](https://youtu.be/r3CgivJ0j-Y)

-#### Bracketing
+#### 3 Shot Mode

-In bracketing mode, the Wi-Fi LED will be magenta and flashing faster compared to when the camera is in still image mode..
+In 3 shot mode, the Wi-Fi LED will be magenta and flashing faster compared to when the camera is in still image mode..

 ![](img/dualfish/bracketing-led.png)